louis77/nova-http-client/README.md

 ### another global block

-@key = test    <--- global variable, available from this point on
+@key = test    <--- file variable, available from this point on

 ###